 There are two main reasons for becoming a franchisee.

 The first reason is for the name recognition of the franchise.
 The most well-known franchise is the golden arches of Macdonald’s.
 That being said, there are a number of successful franchises operating in Ontario, each with its own name recognition.
 The name gives your business instant credibility as the consumer knows the product he or she is buying.
 Generally, the cost of purchasing a franchise increases based on consumer familiarity with the franchise name and product.
 As such, there is little advantage to buying an unknown franchise as far as generating instant traffic for your business.
 It may take longer to see a return on your investment even with the payment of a smaller franchise fee.

-The second reason to become a franchisee 15 the benefit of Learning trade secrets and/or procedures of a successful franchisor.
+The second reason to become a franchisee is the benefit of Learning trade secrets and/or procedures of a successful franchisor.
 For example, the secret ingredients to Colonel’s recipe at KFC or an organized method of pick-up and return of dry cleaning through a franchised depot.
 In this case, someone with Limited business experience can learn an efficient operating System through the training procedures typically offered by the franchisor.
 Further, the franchisee can learn under the guidance of the franchisor using the operating manual provided to him/her.
 This would enable the franchisee to operate the business without spending the number of years lt often takes to develop a successful business.

 Not for entrepreneurs – I have always wanted to own my own business, is franchising for me?